-We finance both start up and existing small businesses offering loans for a wide variety of purposes, and have been successfully doing so now for almost 30 years.
-Our service area includes the entire MA Upper Pioneer Valley, North Quabbin and Northern Berkshire County.
+We finance both start up and existing small businesses offering loans for a wide variety of purposes, and have been successfully doing so now for over 35 years.
+Our service area consists of entire Pioneer Valley, North Quabbin and Northern Berkshire County of Massachusetts.

-Since our beginning, we have provided over $8 million in financing to local businesses through over 250 loans.
-CDC borrowers have created or retained over 1400 jobs throughout Franklin County!
+Since our beginning, we have provided over $8 million in financing to local businesses and over 250 loans.
+FCCDC borrowers have created and/or retained over 1,400 jobs throughout Franklin County!

-We particularly seek to lend to manufacturing, agricultural and other natural resource based businesses, artisans, and retail or service businesses located in core downtown areas.
+We primarily seek to lend to manufacturing, local agricultural and food businesses, and other natural resource-based businesses, as well as artisans, and retail or service businesses located in core downtown areas.
 Lending to businesses that will create or retain jobs for local residents is a priority.

 - The Four Town Trust Fund provides loans for businesses in Greenfield, Montague, Shelburne and Buckland.